pilegard/cogfoundations/docs/index.md

 #### Second edition {-}
 Revisions to first edition version: Sections 9.1 and 9.2 edited mostly for clarity, with subsection on confirmation bias edited for content as well.
 Section 9.3 on decision making entirely removed and rewritten from scratch, including new subsections on theories of decision making and constructed preferences.

+#### Current version
+Revisions since second edition: Prose re-written throughout to remove running example of Knut.

-Cover photo by Qurratul Ayin Sadia on Unsplash.
+Cover photo by Photo by Nathália Rosa on Unsplash.

 ### Chapter 10.
 Problem Solving {-}
 #### First edition {-}